 Candidates admitted on or after October 1, 2009, may complete no more than five approved program courses prior to unconditional admission.
+Candidates must attain a passing score in each subtest of the Basic Skills Assessment of the AECTP for admission to programs leading to initial certification.

-Teaching field course requirements must be met prior to unconditional admission unless a graduate course will be used to meet the requirement of a course in each of the areas listed in a comprehensive middle level or secondary teaching field (English language arts, general science, general social studies).
+Teaching field course requirements must be met prior to unconditional admission unless a graduate course will be used to meet the requirement of a course in each of the areas listed ina comprehensive middle level or secondary teaching field (English language arts, general science, general social studies).